alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 </center>

-## Second Part
+### Second Part

 ### Navigation and routing:

 - When tapping on category push screen to DetailedView, which shows appropriate image, question and true/false buttons
-- Use imperative way of navigating through the app
-- Create a stateful widget, so you can change page's state [https://flutter.dev/docs/development/ui/interactive](https://flutter.dev/docs/development/ui/interactive)
+- Create a stateful widget, so you can change page's state.
+[Example](https://flutter.dev/docs/development/ui/interactive)
 - When answering question change color of button or background, so the user know that answer is wrong or right